 R% 2012: 13.9 Romney: 13.5 Johnson: 20.3

 Carolyn Alford, who has held office since 2006, is retiring.
 She defeated fellow incumbent Robert Barnard in this minority-majority district in 2012.
-Moore is a Kalamazoo city commissioner, and White was a candidate for city commission
+Moore is a Kalamazoo city commissioner who has been convicted of several crimes over the years.
+She won the primary with 55% over Barnard (21%), Vicki Cohn (13%), and Rico White (11%).

 District 2 [SE Kalamazoo] Safe Democrat